 “Unserved Locations“ means a location that only has access to a reliable, wireline broadband connection capable of speeds of less than 4 Mbps download and 1 Mbps upload.

 “Act 71 Compliant Business Plan“ means a business plan for the proposed universal service plan.
 For the purposes of this grant, an actionable business plan is a document that a financial institution would find sufficient basis on which to provide financial support.
-The business plan shall include, but is not limited to: high level engineering and design plans, market analysis, take-rate assumptions, cash flow positive date, loan payoff date, financing models, pro forma financial projections, estimated construction costs, ideal operational models , and risk management plan accounting for all identified risks.
-Risks evaluated shall include labor needs and availability, supply-chain contingencies for equipment and materials, make-ready work, and any other relevant capital and operational expenses.
+The business plan shall include, but is not limited to: high-level engineering and design plans, market analysis, take-rate assumptions, and as relevant cash flow positive date, loan payoff date, financing models, pro forma financial projections, estimated construction costs, ideal operational models , and an evaluation of risks including labor needs and availability, supply-chain contingencies for equipment and materials, make-ready work, and any other relevant capital and operational expenses.
 This requirement applies to all eligible applicants.

 “Incidental Overbuild“ means overbuilding addresses areas currently serviced by a reliable wireline connection of at least 25/3 Mbps.
 The Broadband Construction program created by Act 71 § 8086 f(2) allows the Vermont Community Broadband Board to: